pmean/build-website/text/05/CorrelationCoefficient-05.md

 I wrote a [simple
 spreadsheet](../00files/ConfidenceIntervalForCorrelation.xls) that will
-use the Fisher\'s z transformation to estimate 95% confidence intervals for a correlation.
+use the Fisher's z transformation to estimate 95% confidence intervals for a correlation.

-Stan Brown has a nice description of the Fisher\'s z transformation at
+Stan Brown has a nice description of the Fisher's z transformation at

 -   [www.tc3.edu/instruct/sbrown/stat/correl.htm](http://www.tc3.edu/instruct/sbrown/stat/correl.htm)

-Here\'s an example of how it might work.
+Here's an example of how it might work.
 In a study of various biomarkers for bone damage, several measures that are considered preliminary or experimental are compared to other more established measures.
 You might want to examine the correlations among the